patrickfav/uber-apk-signer/README.md

 ### Checkstyle Config File

-This project uses my [`common-parent`](https://github.com/patrickfav/mvn-common-parent) which centralized a lot of the plugin versions aswell as providing the checkstyle config rules.
+This project uses my [`common-parent`](https://github.com/patrickfav/mvn-common-parent) which centralized a lot of the plugin versions as well as providing the checkstyle config rules.
 Specifically they are maintained in [`checkstyle-config`](https://github.com/patrickfav/checkstyle-config).
 Locally the files will be copied after you `mvnw install` into your `target` folder and is called
 `target/checkstyle-checker.xml`.
 So if you use a plugin for your IDE, use this file as your local configuration.

-## Tech Stack
+## Tech-Stack

 * Java 8
 * Maven